-Our expectations are outlined in our prospectus within the attendance section.
+Our expectations are outlined in our prospectus within the attendance section and a copy of this policy is available on the school website.
 This is provided to parents in July of each academic year at the Parent Information evening for new Year 3 children - this is usually held on the same day as our Transition Day.